Skip to main content

 Read More

-1223 Fayetteville Street – Earl Baucum House
+1223 Fayetteville Street – Earl and Ollie Baucum House

 This one-story, side-gabled bungalow is three bays wide and triple-pile with wide, gabled dormers on the façade and rear elevation.
 County tax records date the building to 1920; the earliest known occupant is Earl Baucum (carpenter) in 1925.